ServerCentral/recordatus/README.md

 ![](https://user-images.githubusercontent.com/611996/46250926-2341cf80-c40b-11e8-8320-cceb947dd3d3.png)

-recordatus creates an endpoint `/log` that ingests logs/metrics from your web app and sends to a specified logstash instance.
+recordatus listens with an endpoint `/log` that ingests logs/metrics from your web app and sends to a specified logstash instance.

 ## Configuration